Erwin-zhu/Recorder/README.md

-# Function:
+## Function:
 * Create Event.
 Record the "time" when the event happened
-* According to above statistics, caluate how much times in one year, one month.
+* According to above statistics, caluate how much times this events happened in one year or one month...